 This phase took 08 days to complete.
-The mean relative humidity was 66%; mean air temperature was17°C. This phase also did not experience any precipitation.
-Normal crop growth was reported during this stage.
+The mean relative humidity was 63% while the mean air temperature was 15.6°C. This phase did not experience any precipitation.
+The crop water requirement increased in this stage so it was irrigated for the first time, as a result it yield to normal crop growth during this stage.